Clinical trial questions

 This was decided on after reviewing previous studies that have shown positive effects after treating Severe Acute Respiratory Syndrome (SARS) and Middle East Respiratory Syndrome (MERS) (other coronavirus infections), and collaboration with other researchers around the world who are giving similar doses.

-We are already doing RECOVERY and REMAP-CAP, do we need to apply separately for the convalescent plasma part?
+We are already running RECOVERY and REMAP-CAP, do we need to apply separately for the convalescent plasma part?

 You will need to let the central trial teams know that you want to take part in the convalescent plasma part of the trials and ensure that the major amendments that are required have been approved.